tekknolagi/isdt/assignments/04-vcs-constructive.md

 Expect to make good use of `git reflog` in this assignment as you make errors.

-**NOTE: We've realized that some of the later questions are likely more challenging than we intended.
-We may revise these questions, so we suggest that you don't proceed past Question 3 until we've sorted things out.**

 Start by cloning the initial repository from `/comp/50ISDT/vcs2-constructive.git`.
 We suggest you work on the homework server, but you are also free to work on a personal computer (make sure you